Classical orbital paramagnetism in non-equilibrium steady state: Abstract

 \section{Abstract}

 {We report the results of our numerical simulation of classical-dissipative dynamics of a charged particle subjected to a non-markovian stochastic forcing.
 We find that the system develops a steady-state orbital magnetic moment in the presence of a static magnetic field.
 Very significantly, the sign of the orbital magnetic moment turns out to be {\it paramagnetic} for our choice of parameters, varied over a wide range.
 This is shown specifically for the case of classical dynamics driven by a Kubo-Anderson type non-markovian noise.
 Natural spatial boundary condition was imposed through (1) a soft (harmonic) confining potential, and (2) a hard potential, approximating a reflecting wall.
 There was no noticeable qualitative difference.
 What appears to be crucial to the orbital magnetic effect noticed here is the non-markovian property of the driving noise chosen.
 Experimental realization of this effect on the laboratory scale, and its possible implications are briefly discussed.
-We would like to emphasize that the above steady-state classical orbital paramagnetic moment complements, rather than contradicts the Bohr-van Leeuwen (BvL) theorem on the absence of classical orbital diamagnetism in thermodynamic equilibrium.} \keywords{Fluctuation phenomena, random processes, noise, and Brownian motion $-$ Diamagnetism, paramagnetism, and superparamagnetism}
+We would like to emphasize that the above steady-state classical orbital paramagnetic moment complements, rather than contradicts the Bohr-van Leeuwen (BvL) theorem on the absence of classical orbital diamagnetism in thermodynamic equilibrium.}